KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-26-libraries.md

 So if `text` is `<h1>oh no</h1>`, then the HTML that gets rendered to the screen is `<p>Here's the text you entered: <h1>oh no</h1></p>`.

 Allowing users to input arbitrary HTML can cause problems on your site.
 It can lead to bad formatting, or even worse, exploits like [cross-site scripting](https://en.wikipedia.org/wiki/Cross-site_scripting).
-You can read more about that, but basically, we need to replace any problematic characters in the text into [character entities](https://www.w3schools.com/html/html_entities.asp) so that it renders as text instead of HTML.
+You can read more about that, but basically, we need to replace any problematic characters in the text with [character entities](https://www.w3schools.com/html/html_entities.asp) so that it renders as text instead of HTML.
 This is called [escaping](https://en.wikipedia.org/wiki/Escape_character).

 We could probably write some logic that encodes `<` as `&lt;` and `>` as `&gt;`, but let's use a library instead!